vrsource/vrs.ux.touch/deps/sencha_touch/docs/guides/command/README.md

 ## Requirements

-Please note that all commands only apply to Sencha Touch 2.
-Only OS X or Windows operating systems are currently supported.
+Please note the content of this guide currently applies only to Sencha Touch 2.

 Step 1: Setup an HTTP server on your computer if you don't have one running.
 This guide assumes that the host name is `localhost`, and the document root is at `/path/to/www`

 Step 2: Download and install the [latest SDK Tools](http://www.sencha.com/products/sdk-tools) on your development machine.
-The latest version as of this writing is 2.0.0 beta.
+The latest version as of this writing is 2.0.0-beta2.

 Step 3: Download the [latest Sencha Touch 2 SDK](http://www.sencha.com/products/touch/).
 Extract the SDK to a local directory.
+The latest version as of this writing is 2.0.1-rc.

 Step 4: Verify that Sencha Command is working properly on your machine:

 Open a command line terminal, and run the following commands.
-Replace `/path/to/sencha-touch-2-sdk` with the actual path to the SDK that you extracted to previously, as mentioned in Step 2.
+Replace `/path/to/sencha-touch-2-sdk` with the actual path to the SDK that you extracted to previously (**not the SDK Tools directory**), as mentioned in Step 2.

 	cd /path/to/sencha-touch-2-sdk
 	sencha

-If a help message appears with the first line that says: "Sencha Command v2.0.0 for Sencha Touch 2", you are all set.
+If a help message appears with the first line that says: "Sencha Command v2.0.1", you are all set.

 ## Getting Started